grafana/mimir/docs/sources/operators-guide/getting-started-helm-charts/_index.md

 - DNS service works in the Kubernetes cluster
 - An ingress controller is set up in the Kubernetes cluster

   **Note:** Although this is not strictly necessary, if you want to access Mimir from outside of the Kubernetes cluster, you will need an ingress.
+This procedure assumes you have an ingress controller set up.

 ## Install the Helm chart in a custom namespace